 As Professor of History Emeritus at Rutgers University-Camden, Gillette has specialized in modern U.S. history, with a special interest in urban and regional development.
 Currently he serves as co-editor of the online Encyclopedia of Greater Philadelphia.
-His latest book, Class Divide: Yale ’64 and the Conflicted Legacy of the Sixties (see below), examines the diverging paths of a highly educated elite over a fifty year period and the subsequent implications for a divided nation.
+His latest book, The Paradox of Urban Revitalization: Progress and Poverty in America’s Post-industrial Age, was published by the University of Pennsylvania Press in March, 2022.
 His book, Camden After the Fall: Decline and Renewal in a Post-Industrial City (University of Pennsylvania Press, 2005), received best book awards from the Urban History Association and the New Jersey Historical Commission.
-Previously he taught at George Washington University and the University of Pennsylvania.
+He was honored with the Historical Society of Washington, D. C.’s Visionary Historian Award in 2018 and the Society for American City and Regional Planning History’s Laurence Gerckens Prize for sustained teaching excellence and educational leadership in the field of planning history in 2019.
+Previously he taught at George Washington University and the University of Pennsylvania, where he taught for the Urban Studies Department in 2016 and 2017.
 He received his B.A. and Ph.D. degrees in American Studies from Yale University.